java2509/MechaCar_Statistical_Analysis/README.md

 Briefly summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary.

- ## Study Design: MechaCar vs Competition
+ ## Deliverable 4 : Study Design: MechaCar vs Competition

  Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.